davidtheclark/focus-group/README.md

 [![Build Status](https://travis-ci.org/davidtheclark/focus-group.svg?branch=master)](https://travis-ci.org/davidtheclark/focus-group)
 [![Coverage Status](https://coveralls.io/repos/github/davidtheclark/focus-group/badge.svg?branch=master)](https://coveralls.io/github/davidtheclark/focus-group?branch=master)

+---

+**SEEKING CO-MAINTAINERS!** Continued development of this project is going to require the work of one or more dedicated co-maintainers (or forkers).
+If you're interested, please comment in [this issue](https://github.com/davidtheclark/focus-group/issues/12).

+---

 Create a group of nodes with special focus-related powers.

 Specifically, you can do the following with your focus group: